shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/editor/Scripts.md

 - Script code.
 It can contain local functions anywhere.
 - Classes and other types used in the script.

 This syntax is known as "C# top-level statements".
 It is simple and concise, but has some limitations.
 You can instead use a class with Main function.
-Try menu Edit -> Insert -> Add class Program.
+Try menu Code -> Add -> Add class Program.

 The ```//.``` and ```//..``` are used to fold (hide) code.
 Click the small [+] box at the top-left to see and edit that code when need.